lkodinsson/MARS/Core_Rules/Character_Features.md

 ### Advantage & Disadvantage

-Occasionally, circumstance, clever roleplaying, or one of your abilities will provide you with advantage.
-For each source of advantage you have to a roll, you may reroll a die of your choice and keep the better result.

-Disadvantage works similarly to advantage, but instead of keeping the better result you must keep the worst result.
+Occasionally, circumstance, clever roleplaying, or one of your abilities will provide you with *advantage*.
+For each source of advantage you have to a roll, you may reroll a die of your choice and keep the better result. *Disadvantage* works similarly to advantage, but instead of keeping the better result you must keep the worst result.
 The die that you reroll when you have disadvantage is the die with the greatest result.

 Paired instances of advantage and disadvantage cancel each other out.
-If you have multiple sources granting advantage, it would require just as many sources of disadvantage to entirely cancel out.
+If you have multiple sources granting advantage, it would require amount of disadvantage to entirely cancel out.

 ### Group Actions

 Sometimes multiple players will want to perform the same type of action.
-In this case, they will all roll the same skill check for that action, but only the best (or worst depending on the circumstance) result will be used.
+In this case, they will all roll the same skill check for that action, but only the best or worst (depending on the circumstance) result will be used.

 ### Talents & Special Abilities

 Under normal circumstances you will dictate what you do rather than specifying the exact game action you take.
 In the case of talents or other special abilities, however, these aspects of your character are more under you control.
-In this circumstance it is more appropriate to declare exactly what you are using, and then describe what your character does as it performs that action.

-For example: You might say, *"I jump across the pit,"* and you would need to roll an athletics check to succeed.
+In this circumstance it is more appropriate to declare exactly what ability you are using, and then describe what your character does as it performs that action.
+For example: You might say, *"I jump across the pit,"* and you might need to roll an athletics check to succeed.
 Alternatively, you could instead say, *"I cast Feather Fall then jump across the pit,"* and it might make it easy enough that you don't need to roll at all.

 ### Basic Skills